By Lancing Farrell 1250 words

 Let’s start with the planning fallacy.

 There are a lot of reasons why that project you planned can take way longer than you anticipated, and cost way more.
 Outright fraud, for instance — the lying, cheating, and stealing familiar to just about anyone who’s ever had, say, a home renovation … There’s also downright incompetence; that’s hard to plan for.
-But today we’re talking about the planning fallacy, which was formally described a few decades ago by the psychologists Danny Kahneman and Amos Tversky.
+But today we’re talking about the planning fallacy, which was formally described a few decades ago by the psychologists Daniel Kahneman and Amos Tversky.

 This quote sets the scene nicely.
 Lots of things can contribute to a project not being completed on time but our inability to accurately estimate the time required to complete a project sets it up for failure.